CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

 In this project, you are given the following code:

 * A tiny glTF loader for loading glTF format models and converting them to OpenGL-style buffers of index and attribute data.
     * [glTF](https://github.com/KhronosGroup/glTF) is a standard model format (Patrick being one of the major contributors).
-    No need to worry about its details cuz it's all done for you.
+    No need to worry about its details because it's all done for you, unless you would like to support primitives besides triangles.
 * Structs for some parts of the pipeline.
 * Fragment buffer to framebuffer copy.
 * CUDA-GL interop.